yairkukielka/svelte-microfrontends-poc/README.md

-## Portal Micro frontend PoC / Root App
+## Svelte Micro frontend PoC / Root App

+This requires another 2 apps serving their code on ports 3001 and 3002

 ### Requirements
 * Node >= 18